Isahara86/angular-docker-ci/README.md

 ## Conclusions:
 From now your DevOps will be happy.
 Everything he have to be concerned it's Docker and right environment variables.
-You safe because no project rebuild during deployment and no DevOps intrusion into build process.
+You are safe - NO project rebuild during deployment and NO DevOps intrusion into build process.

 Related articles:
  1. https://medium.com/@tiangolo/angular-in-docker-with-nginx-supporting-environments-built-with-multi-stage-docker-builds-bb9f1724e984